PostGuitarist/PostGuitarist/README.md

 <details>
   <summary>Who are you? 👨</summary>
   <pre>
-  An Information Technolgoy student at Liberty University.
+  An Information Technology student at Liberty University.
 Studying Data Networking & Security, Web & Mobile Programming, and a Minor in Computer Science<br>
   </pre>
 </details> -->
 <h2>Worked with</h3>